Fraunhofer-AISEC/cmc/README.md

 The CMC repository contains a complete local example setup including a demo CA and all required configurations and metadata.
 This setup is for demonstrating purposes only.
-Furthermore, it provdes testing tools for local and remote attestation.
+Furthermore, it provides testing tools for local and remote attestation.

 ```sh
 # Build and run the provisioning server that supplies the certificates and data for the cmcd